andikleen/pmu-tools/README.md

 # Recent new features:

+* toplev can now import pre-recorded perf stat output with --import, and also output perf stat output with --perf-output
+* toplev and ocperf can override /proc/cpuinfo with the CPUINFO variable
 * ocperf now supports experimental event lists.
 They can be enabled using a new --experimental flag.
 * toplev now supports Xeon Scalable Server (Skylake Server)